grqphical/cash/README.md

 ## Query Syntax

-cash uses a simple query language similar to SQL
+cash uses a simple query language similar to SQL.
+Multiple commands can be sent in one packet, just seperate them with semicolons

 ### Set data